Companion Dolls: Patti Playpal Vintage Collector Dolls

 - Some dolls were made with flanged arms and legs.
 Many also had their head mounted on a coil spring device.

 The Patti Playpal companion dolls have become highly sought after collectibles, with collectors even vying for the dolls black patent leather shoes, replacement heads, clothing and even body parts.
 As with most collectibles, value is decided by the condition of the doll, the rarity of the particular doll and if the doll has the original box with it (most don't)

 According to collectible doll specialist Dawn Herlocher, size is critical to the value of the doll.
 Equally important are the period clothing, box and supplemental materials.
 Dawn values a 36-inch doll in mint condition at $650 and a 42-inch doll in mint condition at $1,500.

-After doing some research on eBay on the values of the Patti Playpal dolls, I found a wide range of prices.
-Recent sales:
+After doing some research on eBay on the values of the dolls, I found a wide range of prices.

-Besides the complete dolls, there are also listings for body parts like just the head, clothing , arms, legs and even the black shoes (Asking price for shoes ranged from $9.95 - $50 for the black patent leather shoes)
+Besides the complete dolls, there are also listings for body parts like just the head, clothing, arms, legs and even the black shoes (the asking price for the shoes ranged from $9.95–$50).

 Other Companion Collectible Dolls

-As with most collectibles, there are also "knock-offs" of the Patti Playpal doll that were manufactured by other toy companies.
+As with most collectibles, there are also knock-offs of the Patti Playpal doll that were manufactured by other toy companies.
 These similar "companion" dolls are also collectible and sought after by doll collectors.
-For more detailed information on collecting Patti Playpal, and values, I recommend books by doll specialists like Dawn Herlocher.
+For more detailed information on collecting Patti Playpal dolls and their values, I recommend books by doll specialists like Dawn Herlocher.

 As for my recent acquisition?
-I'm looking for a new home for my Patti although my 3 year old grandson would love to have her (she is quite captivating) I'd keep her but I don't think his dad would appreciate me giving him a doll!
-Maybe if I can find Patti's brother (he's rare) - I will get him his own little buddy!
+I'm looking for a new home for my Patti although my 3-year-old grandson would love to have her (she is quite captivating).
+I'd keep her but I don't think his dad would appreciate me giving him a doll!
+Maybe if I can find Patti's brother (he's rare), then I could give my grandson his own little buddy!